This post contains affiliate links. You can view my full disclosure here.

 Don’t forget to grab the free printable!

-How do you feel about this list?
-And what helps you the most when it comes to anxiety?
+How do you feel about this list of 40 ways to manage anxiety?
+What helps you the most?
 Let’s chat in the comments!